ryukeno/acme-entity-generator/README.md

 # Acme Co  API Entity Generator Tool

-This is a **modular, sandbox-safe simulation tool** created for technical assessment purposes.
+This is a **modular, sandbox-safe simulation tool** created to showcase how we can through different ways manage a support platform through API request from POSTMAN to Backends Scripts as well as CORS policies limitations.
 It demonstrates how to **programmatically manage support platform entities**  including organizations, users, and tickets  using best-practice API integration flows.

 ---